-2018 is nearly over and it’s time to look forward to a relaxing break and then the coming year ahead.
-But right now, it’s time for a much-needed break, so our offices will be closed from Friday 14th December until Friday 4th January inclusive.
-Any inquiries received between those dates will be answered when we reopen
+2021 is nearly over and it’s time to look forward to a relaxing break and then the coming year ahead.
+But right now, it’s time for a much-needed break, so our office will be closed from Wednesday 22nd December until Monday 10th January inclusive.
+Any and all enquiries or sales received between those dates will be answered and dealt with when we reopen on 10th January 2021.

 Now for some information about the picture below!
 My first professional job in the industry was as a porter and then Junior Cataloguer in the Collectors Department at Bonhams.
 One of my favourite areas at that time was vintage fountain pens, and I was always delighted to work on those auctions.
 I still use a vintage Parker 51 or mid-1950s Mont Blanc every day, and was over the moon when Ian Dixon, the award-winning picture framer I’ve known for years gave me the festive front page of the Daily Mail shown below.